 Why this Recipe Works

 This recipe is so effortless and quick!
-You only need a total of 5 ingredients, most of which you'll already have.
+You only need a total of 5 ingredients, most of which you'll already have or are easily accessible.

 It's family friendly, fun to make with your kids, and a bit nostalgic!
 It's also the perfect breakfast treat during the summer.